405th AFSB SCB LAR puts the shoot in shoot, move and communicate

-James Wood, a U.S. Army Tank-automotive and Armaments Command Soldier Chemical-Biological Logistics Assistance Representative assigned to Army Field Support Battalion-Germany, 405th Army Field Support Brigade, provides training to 18th Military Police Brigade Soldiers on the M2A1 .50 caliber machine gun.
-LARs are Army civilians serving in motor pools, hangars, maintenance shops, and offices around the world.
-Highly trained, they bring more than two dozen specialty skills to Army equipment readiness requirements.
+James Wood, a U.S. Army Tank-automotive and Armaments Command Soldier Chemical-Biological Logistics Assistance Representative assigned to Army Field Support Battalion-Germany, 405th Army Field Support Brigade, provides assistance to small arms maintainer Soldiers in Vilseck, Germany, as they conduct services on an M777A2 155 mm towed howitzer.
 (U.S. Army courtesy photo)

 |Date Taken: